Evaluating Older Adult Care Continuums in Alberta and Manitoba: A Comparative Analysis

 This research will compare the different care continuums in Manitoba and Alberta.
 We will first compare the number and type of services that exist and also the policies governing their use (e.g., admission criteria, user fees).
 Using healthcare use records from Winnipeg (Manitoba) and Edmonton (Alberta), we will then compare how people actually use these continuums along with other healthcare services (e.g., long hospital stays as people transfer from one continuing care sector to the next).
 We will also conduct interviews with users and providers, to get their perspective on how well their continuum works and where improvement is needed.
 Our results will help planners to better understand the strengths and challenges of their own care continuum, and to see the benefits of adopting certain features used elsewhere.

 The Alberta SPOR PIHCIN will provide support for this project in the following areas:

-- Access to networking support in Alberta and nationally through the SPOR PIHCIN network of networks;
+- Access to networking support in Alberta and nationally through the SPOR PIHCI network of networks;

-- Facilitate any requested expertise from the seven Alberta SPOR SUPPORT Unit Platforms to ensure that integration from research into care has a significant positive impact for patients and the health care system.
+- Facilitation of requested expertise from the seven Alberta SPOR SUPPORT Unit Platforms to ensure that integration from research into care has a significant positive impact for patients and the health care system.

 Conference presentation: (to be updated)